2007 •Nintendo DS

 If this review pulls you in, the fastest next rabbit hole is Retroid Pocket 2+ (RP2 PCB Upgrade) and GAMEMT E6 Max, because those are the products most likely to clarify whether Action Pi 兀 is your real match or just your current curiosity.

 Action Pi 兀 is best framed as a machine for shoppers who want a focused retro machine with a clear role.
-That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.
+The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Linux (Batocera) also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.